PawanYadav007s/AutoExamSolver/README.md

 File Handling: Converts and exports answers to Word documents.
 Naming Convention: Ensures clear file identification for each processed exam paper.
 This project highlights my skills in Python programming, AI tool integration, and automation of document workflows.

+# Step to Run this File :

+**Step 1 :**
+Clone this Repository on your Visual Studio Code.

+**Step 2 :**
+Open Terminal and run below Command pip install google-cloud-aiplatform PyPDF2 python-docx

+**Step 3 :**
+Run this file on Terminal By using this following Command : python file_name.py

+Enjoy It ........!!!

+Thanks.